*** war and social upheaval: the Napoleonic Wars naval warfare

 Trafalgar (1805)

 Napoleon dearly wanted to invade Britain.
 To do so, he needed command of the Channel.
 Napoleon ordered the Brest (Atlantic) and Toulon (Mediterranean) fleets to join in preparation for a campaign aimed at seizing control of the vital English Channel.
 The combined fleet sailed into Cadiz joining with the Spanish fleet while the Royal Navy other Admiral Horatio Nelson concentrated its forces around the port.
 The combined fleets posed a serious challenge to the British.
 Nelson devised an innovative strategy, risky strategy for the battle that would take place at Cape Trafalgar.
 The British fleet was outnumbered.
 Instead of the expected massive battle in a standard line battle, Nelson lead the British fleet straight into the French and Spanish line.
 Nelson in Victory led one of the two lines of British ships--exposing himself to enemy fire.
-The resulting battle uterly destroyed the French and Spanish fleets.
+The resulting battle utterly destroyed the French and Spanish fleets.
 They lost 22 ships and 10,000 men.
-The British did not lose even a single ship.
-[Mostert] It was one of the most decisive naval engagements in history and there would not be a serious challenge to British naval dominance for a century.
+The British did not lose even a single ship. 【Mostert】 It was one of the most decisive naval engagements in history and there would not be a serious challenge to British naval dominance for a century.
 Nelson was killed by a French sniper.

 Peninsular War, (1807-14)

 The French in 1807 began to give increasing attention to the Iberian Peninsula where Britain had an ally in Portugal that helped it circumvent Napoleon's Continental System.
 It soon became the "Spanish Ulcer".
-The British becuase of he Royal Navy were able to maintain Wellibgton's Army and support Portuguese and Spanish forces.
+The British because of he Royal Navy were able to maintain Welligton's Army and support Portuguese and Spanish forces.
 The Peninsular War has a huge impact on Napoleon.
-While he and his Grand Arme� was eventually defeated in Russia, historians believe that Napoleon lost nearly 240,000 men in Spain and Portugal.
-Wellington's losses in cotrastv were only abouy 35,000.
-[Roberts] For nearly a decade, the only place in Europe where armies could stand against the French wre Wellington's British troops and Soanish and Portuguese allies.
+While he and his Grand Armeé was eventually defeated in Russia, historians believe that Napoleon lost nearly 240,000 men in Spain and Portugal.
+Wellington's losses in contrast were only about 35,000. 【Roberts】 For nearly a decade, the only place in Europe where armies could stand against the French was in the Iberian Peninsula where Wellington's British troops and Spanish and Portuguese allies.
 After this fierce bloodletting, attention in 1812 shifted to Russia.

 Comparison of Forces